Opentrons/opentrons/api/docs/v2/new_complex_commands.rst

 Distribute and Consolidate
 ==========================

-Save time and tips with the :py:meth:`.InstrumentContext.distribute` and :py:meth:`.InstrumentContext.consolidate` commands.
-These are nearly identical to :py:meth:`.InstrumentContext.transfer`, except that they will combine multiple transfers into a single tip.
+:py:meth:`.InstrumentContext.distribute` and :py:meth:`.InstrumentContext.consolidate` are similar to :py:meth:`.InstrumentContext.transfer`, but optimized for specific uses. :py:meth:`.InstrumentContext.distribute` is optimized for taking a large volume from a single (or a small number) of source wells, and distributing it to many smaller volumes in destination wells.
+Rather than using one-to-one transfers, it dispense many times for each aspirate. :py:meth:`.InstrumentContext.consolidate` is optimized for taking small volumes from many source wells and consolidating them into one (or a small number) of destination wells, aspirating many times for each dispense.

 Consolidate
 -----------

 Volumes going to the same destination well are combined within the same tip, so that multiple aspirates can be combined to a single dispense.
-Refer to :ref:`consolidate-image` for better visualization.
+This is the scenario described by the :ref:`consolidate-image` graphic.

 .. code-block:: python